SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 Once the payer completes their purchase, you can then perform a GET towards the `paymentOrders` resource to check the purchase state.

-## Monitoring The Script URL

-You must confirm that your site is not susceptible to attacks from scripts that could affect the merchant’s e-commerce system(s).

 ## Events

 When you integrate using the Seamless View implementation, you can override one